MicrosoftDocs/msix-docs/msix-src/desktop/before-packaging-overview.md

 ---
 Description: An overview of topics to know before building an MSIX package
-title: Key concepts to know before packing
+title: Key concepts to know before packing to MSIX
 author: Huios (tajimha)
 ms.date: 01/27/2020
 ms.topic: article